27 Toronto Tourist Attractions That You Shouldn’t Miss

 Do you like beer, history, good food, and great photo spots?
 Great – it sounds like a visit to the Distillery District is for you!

-Located to the east of downtown, this old industrial area was once the home of many distilleries in the city – hence the name.
+Located to the east of downtown, this old industrial area was once home to many distilleries in the city – hence the name!

-You can do a Distillery District walking tour to learn about the rich history of the red-bricked factories.
+You can do a Distillery District walking tour to learn about the rich history of the red-brick factories.

-The Distillery District is full of interesting art installations that draw crowds and make great photographs.
-In the winter, the District is home to amazing light displays and a winter wonderland of Christmas Market stalls.
+The Distillery District is full of interesting art installations that draw crowds and make for great photographs.
+In the winter, the District is home to amazing light displays and a winter wonderland of Christmas market stalls.

-The District is also home to one of our favourite classic breweries – Mill Street.
-Known for their Signature Mill Street Organic Beer, you can even sit outside and have a flight of beer for a great price!
+The District is also home to one of our favourite classic breweries – Mill Street, known for its Signature Mill Street Organic Beer.
+During the warmer months, you can even sit outside and have a flight of beer for a great price!

 Kensington Market

-You might have heard about this hip and alternative area that you have to walk through?
-It’s likely Kensington Market – and you should definitely check it out.
+You might have heard people talk about this hip and alternative area that you should walk through.
+It’s likely Kensington Market they’re referring to – and you should definitely check it out.

 Pro Tip: Kensington is a uniquely old and multicultural neighbourhood with a fascinating immigrant history about it.
-So, it’s fitting to learn more about the history of Kensington Market through an amazing food tour!
+So it can be great to learn more about the history of Kensington Market on a guided tour!

 Bata Shoe Museum

 Do you like shoes?
-Like, do you REALLY like shoes?
+Like, do you really like shoes?
 Would a museum full of shoes make you happy?
-If so, the BATA Shoe Museum might be for you to check out!
+If so, the BATA Shoe Museum might be the place for you!

 Located on Bloor Street just north of downtown, the museum has done an amazing job of collecting and showcasing footwear from all around the world.

 We’ve never been but walked by many many times and always thought it looked super interesting.
-If you want to visit, you can buy a BATA Shoe entrance ticket here.
+If you want to visit, get your BATA Shoe Museum entrance ticket.

 “The Toronto Sign” at Nathan Phillips Square

-In the winter, the fountain you see in front of the sign turns into an ice skating rink which is free to use (or costs a few dollars for a skate rental).
+In the winter, the fountain you see in front of the sign turns into an ice skating rink which is free to use (but it costs a few dollars for skate rentals).

-There are street food trucks and lots of tourist buses park here since it’s a great place to start any Toronto sightseeing adventure.
+There are street food trucks and lots of tourist buses parked here since it’s a great place to start any Toronto sightseeing adventure.

 St. Lawrence Market

-The St. Lawrence Market is definitely a must-see if you are visiting the city.
-We visited the Market “playing tourist” when Lisa was visiting before she moved to Canada and it was an amazing experience.
+St. Lawrence Market is definitely a must-see when visiting the city.
+We went to the Market “playing tourist” when Lisa was visiting before she moved to Canada and it was an amazing experience.

 The current building where it is located was opened in 1902!
 Inside, there are two floors – the main floor stretches the length of the main hall and the lower floor is just a portion of the length.

-You’ll find a selection of fresh produce, fresh meats and seafood, cheeses, prepared food, wine, trinkets, you name it!
+You’ll find an assortment of fresh produce, fresh meats and seafood, cheeses, prepared food, wine, trinkets, you name it!

-There are samples at various counters and places to grab lunch so you definitely shouldn’t leave hungry.
+There are samples at various counters and places to grab a bite to eat, so you definitely shouldn’t leave hungry.

-If you are looking for very tourist Canadian souvenirs, there is also a place to buy them here.
-You can learn more about the Market and the area of Old Toronto on a historic food and Market tour of the area!
+If you are looking for very touristy Canadian souvenirs, there is also a place to buy them here.

-All aboard the Steam train… to Steam Whistle Brewery!
-Located very close to Ripley’s Aquarium, the CN Tower, and the Rogers Centre, Steam Whistle has been a tourist magnet and popular brand in Toronto and Canada for two decades.
+All aboard the Steam train… to Steamwhistle!
+Located very close to Ripley’s Aquarium, the CN Tower, and the Rogers Centre, Steamwhistle has been a tourist magnet and popular brand in Toronto and Canada for two decades.

 The Toronto Islands